 There is a commonly held perception that all Indians are poor which is furthered by media portrayals of the country, as seen through the movie Slumdog Millionaire.

-While it is true that a major proportion of the Indian populace live under the poverty line and that there are many beggars within the nation and highly visible slums and shanty towns, this is not the case for the entire nation.
+While it is true that a major proportion of the Indian populace lives under the poverty line and that there are many beggars within the nation and highly visible slums and shantytowns, this is not the case for the entire nation.

 India holds a significant portion of the world’s richest people and there are a large number of Indian nationals who are billionaires – both within the country and abroad.